-- The pharmacy contractor must ensure that the service is available throughout the 5.1. pharmacy's core and supplementary opening hours. - 5.2.
+- 5.1.
+The pharmacy contractor must ensure that the service is available throughout the pharmacy's core and supplementary opening hours. - 5.2.
 The pharmacy contractor must ensure the service is accessible, appropriate and sensitive to the needs of all service users.
 No eligible patient shall be excluded or experience particular difficulty in accessing and effectively using this service due to their race, gender, disability, sexual orientation, religion or belief, gender reassignment, marriage or civil partnership status, pregnancy or maternity, or age. - 5.3.
 If the service has to be temporarily withdrawn by the pharmacy due to unforeseen circumstances, the pharmacy contractor will ensure the elements of their business continuity plan related to the service are activated.
-The pharmacy must inform the NHS 111 provider of the temporary withdrawal via the emergency NHS 111 DoS 0300 number 19 as soon as possible to stop referrals and the local NHS England team must be informed. - 5.4.
-In the event of NHS 111 not getting through to the pharmacy by email or other electronic means or patients reporting that they have been unable to speak to the pharmacist on two consecutive patient referrals, NHS England may investigate this issue and action may be taken in line with existing dispute resolution policies. - 5.5.
+The pharmacy must inform the NHS 111 provider and local IUC CAS of the temporary withdrawal by calling the NHS Directory of Services Provider and Commissioner Helpline (0300 0200 363) as soon as possible to stop referrals.
+The local NHS England team must also be informed by the pharmacy. - 5.4.
+The pharmacy contractor must work with the local NHS England team and Directory of Services team to ensure the service information contained on DoS is kept up-to-date. - 5.5.
+In the event of NHS 111 or IUC CAS not getting through to the pharmacy by email or other electronic means or patients reporting that they have been unable to speak to the pharmacist on two consecutive patient referrals, NHS England may investigate this issue and action may be taken in line with existing dispute resolution policies. - 5.6.
 In the event of problems with service provision by a particular pharmacy, the local NHS England team will assess the ongoing ability of the pharmacy to deliver the service.
-In the intervening period the NHS 111 DoS will be amended to remove the mapping to this service until the issue is resolved. - If the pharmacy contractor wishes to cease to provide this advanced service they must notify 5.6.
-NHS England that they are no longer going to provide the service via completion of an electronic form on the NHS BSA website.
+In the intervening period the Directory of Services will be amended to cease referrals to this service until the issue is resolved. - 5.7.
+If the pharmacy contractor wishes to cease to provide this advanced service they must notify NHS England that they are no longer going to provide the service via completion of an electronic form on the NHS BSA website19.
 At least one month's notice must be provided prior to the cessation of service provision.